-I hereby declare that this thesis is the result of my own original research and that no part of it has been presented for another degree in this university or elsewhere.
+I hereby declare that this thesis is the result of my own original research and

+that no part of it has been presented for another degree in this university or

-Candidate's Signature · • •
+elsewhere.

+Candidate's SignatureDate

-Name: ••
+Name:

 Supervisors' Declaration

 We hereby declare that the preparation and presentation of the thesis were

-supervised in accordance with the guidelines on supervision of thesis laid down by the University of Cape Coast.
+supervised in accordance with the guidelines on supervision of thesis laid

-down by the Oniversity of Cape Coast.
+down by the University of Cape Coast.

-Principal Supervisor's SignatureDate •••
+Principal Supervisor's Signature

-Name: ••
+Name:

-Co-Supervisor's Signature •••
+Co-Supervisor's Signature

-Nome